userxy79/samba-copy-tool-windows/README.md

 ### 🔧 Step-by-step:
 Make sure you have PowerShell 5.1 or later

-Install the PS2EXE module (if not already installed):
+Install the PS2EXE module in Powershell (if not already installed):

-Install-Module -Name ps2exe -Scope CurrentUser -Force Use the following script to compile your own .exe:
+Install-Module -Name ps2exe -Scope CurrentUser -Force

+Use the following script to compile your own .exe:

+##Beginn
 # === Configuration ===
 $scriptPath  = "smb-copytool.ps1"           # Your PowerShell script
 $outputExe   = "smb-copytool.exe"           # Output EXE file